 Three cards of the same rank is known as “three of a kind” – sometimes known as “trips” or “a set”, depending on the precise formation of the hand.

 You have a set when your hole cards contain a pair and one of the community cards is of the same rank.
 If you have 7♦7♥ and the board is A♣K♣7♠6♥J♦, then you have “a set” with 7♦7♥7♠.
 “Trips” is when there is already a pair on the board and one of your hole cards is of the same rank.

 A set is preferable to trips, because with trips you have the problem that one of your opponents may have the same three of a kind, but with a better kicker or even as a full house.

-A straight consists of five consecutive cards of different suits.
-The hand above is a “king high straight” as the highest card is a king.
+A “straight” consists of five consecutive cards of different suits.
+The hand above is a “six high straight” as the highest card is a six.
 If two players have a straight, then the highest card wins.